-In 2009, I pioneered and introduced online 360 imagery to The National Trust, and they commissioned me to shoot a 360 virtual tour for an international advertising campaign called “A Giant’s Cause”.
+In 2009, I introduced and pioneered 360 imagery to The National Trust, and they commissioned me to shoot a 360 virtual tour for an international advertising campaign called “A Giant’s Cause”.
 It was to help to promote the Giant’s Causeway, a UNESCO World Heritage site in Northern Ireland.
 The imagery was so well received, that I became the sole approved supplier of 360 imagery for the NT, and I now work closely with them on many of their fabulous and unique properties.

 In 2015 I then introduced and pioneered 360 imagery to Visit Britain for their “Britain Is Great” Campaign, and we shot a number of incredible tourist locations around the British Isles.
 Soon after this, we worked closely with Sony Pictures in Hollywood to help promote filming locations for the James Bond ‘Spectre’ movie, and the Visit Britain “Bond Is Great” international campaign.